Typhoon Kujira (2003)

-Typhoon Kujira, known in the Philippines as Super Typhoon Amang, was a long-lived tropical cyclone that lasted for 16 days and affected the island nations of Micronesia, Taiwan, and Japan in mid April 2003, as well as the earliest typhoon in a calendar year to ever make landfall on the latter.
+Typhoon Kujira, (Note: The name Kujira (Japanese: クジラ, [kɯ̟ʑiɾa̠]) was contributed by Japan and refers to the constellation Cetus, the whale, in Japanese.) known in the Philippines as Typhoon Amang, was a long-lived tropical cyclone that lasted for 16 days and affected the island nations of Micronesia, Taiwan, and Japan in mid April 2003, as well as the earliest typhoon in a calendar year to ever make landfall on the latter.
 Forming from a broad area of disturbed weather as a tropical depression on April 9 well removed from any landmasses, Kujira quickly intensified in its early stages, and was upgraded to a tropical storm just two days after cyclogenesis.
 Strengthening slowed afterwards, though the storm attained typhoon intensity on April 14.
 Intensification continued and late on April 15, Kujira reached its peak intensity with winds of 165 km/h and a minimum barometric pressure of 930 mbar (hPa; 27.46 inHg).
 Following peak intensity, Kujira began to track northwest and oscillate in strength, cresting an additional two times in intensity.
 On April 21, the typhoon was downgraded to tropical storm intensity and began to track erratically for several days east of Taiwan.
 However, on April 24, Kujira resumed a northward track and begin to weaken, and on April 24 was downgraded to tropical depression strength as it made landfall on Kyushu.
 Following landfall Kujira transitioned into an extratropical cyclone and continued to persist before these extratropical remnants crossed the International Dateline towards the end of April 2003.

 Shortly after developing, Kujira caused two fatalities in Pohnpei in addition to minor agricultural and infrastructure damage; similar effects were felt in Guam.
 Several days later, the typhoon prompted cyclone warnings and other precautionary measures in the Philippines after forecasts indicated the potential for strong winds and rain.
 However, effects on the island chain associated with the storm remained minimal.
 The typhoon also prompted warning products in Taiwan, making it the first April typhoon since 1978 to cause such a feat.
 Unlike in the Philippines, however, Kujira would bring significant rainfall to Taiwan.
 Effects from the typhoon were most significant in Japan, particularly in the Ryukyu Islands.
 Strong winds, rain, and waves caused US$230,000 (¥27.8 million) in agricultural damage on Ishigaki Island.
 One person was killed due to injuries resulting from the waves.
 In Kyushu, heavy rainfall, peaking at 196 mm in Ōita Prefecture, was reported.
 Overall, despite its distance away from land and weak intensity at the time of its sole landfall, Kujira resulted in three fatalities.